Blackberry Rosemary Galette

 Want to learn how to eat better?
 Get one FREE, evidence-based nutrition tip weekly to your email - get access here.

 Deliciousness, without the fuss.

 If you’ve been following my recipes for a while, you would have caught on that I’m a big fan of simplicity.
 I’m all about flavour, fresh ingredients, with minimal effort and maximum flavour.
 Pie crusts (both sweet and savoury) are an instant transporter to my happy place.
-I’m forever devising new variations (try my Sweet Potato Crust or Roasted Seeds Pastry).
-I love throwing different ingredients like vegetables, whole buckwheat kernels, nuts and seeds into my blender and seeing if I can make them resemble pastry instead of using flour.

 This Blackberry Galette is the perfect fusion of crispy, decadent pastry made from almonds and buckwheat, sweet baked pears, jammy fresh blackberries and an interesting flavour twist from a rosemary sprinkle.
 In keeping with my minimal effort theme, there is no need to shape a perfect pie crust here: simply roll dough out into a rustic (read: non-symmetrical) circle, place the filling in the centre, then fold the edges up around the fruit.
 Done!

 The ‘rustic’ shape of this Blackberry Galette really adds to the character of this dessert.
 It has a warm, comforting, home-made feel about it.
 Serve pie slices with a fresh sprig of rosemary and some coconut milk ice-cream for extra decadence.
 Delicious warm or cool, this galette will certainly not last long in any household!